 03 of 10

 The Denver Museum of Nature & Science features dioramas and other exhibits about the natural world that children can enjoy.
 The Discovery Zone on Level 2 of the museum is aimed toward children ages 3 - 5 with toys, hands-on learning and scheduled story times.
-The Discovery Zone is open every day from 9 a.m. - 5 p.m.
+The Discovery Zone is open every day from 9 a.m. to 5 p.m.
 The museum also is home to an IMAX theater, planetarium and kid-friendly snack bar.

 04 of 10